Doyal History, Family Crest & Coats of Arms

 The surname Doyal was first found in the counties of Wicklow, Wexford, and Carlow.
 Although the name is now common throughout Ireland, it has always retained a close association with these southeastern Leinster counties.
 Although at least one historian gives their descent from Dubhgilla, King of Idrone in Leinster, more evidence points to descent from King Conn of the " Hundred Battles."
 His name comes from the hundreds of battles he fought and won, before his death in the 2nd century.
 It is traditionally believed that the family takes its name from a Norseman who settled in Ireland prior to the Norman Conquest; a theory that is borne out by the fact that the Doyles tended to be more concentrated in the coastal regions favored by Norse settlers.
 Moreover, the Gaelic word dubhghall was used in early times to refer to a Norseman or Scandinavian.
 With the settlement of Norsemen in various places, several distinct septs called O Dubhghail probably arose independently.

-Important Dates for the Doyal family
+Early History of the Doyal family

 This web page shows only a small excerpt of our Doyal research.
 Another 153 words (11 lines of text) covering the years 1786, 1834, 1873, 1917, 1797 and 1868 are included under the topic Early Doyal History in all our PDF Extended History products and printed products wherever possible.